The Basics of Berber Carpeting

 Affordability – Although the price can vary among different Berber carpets due to the number of options available, Berber carpeting is one of the more affordable types in the market.
 Like any type of carpeting, the quality of fiber used by the manufacturer will go a long way towards the longevity of its performance and appearance.
 A neutral nylon Berber carpet is a solid, affordable investment that will give the home quality performance and style.
 Wool fiber will cost more per square foot but will feel incredibly soft underfoot.
 For the ultimate stain resistance in an active home, it may be wise to invest in Olefin fiber.
 Prices for Berber carpeting will also depend on the pattern, color flecks, and details that go into the respective designs.

 Potential Cons – Depending on what you desire most from your carpet choices, Berber may have a few potential drawbacks that need to be weighed.
 Some consider the look of Berber carpet to appear outdated and with limited color options, but this traditional style has made a comeback in recent years.
 Although Berber carpeting is more durable than many other carpet options, the feel is less plush than other carpet piles and can be harder to repair in the rare instances that it experiences damage.

 When you choose the right carpet fiber for your home lifestyle, a Berber carpet combined with a high-quality will perform in your home like a dream.
-Our Carpets by Otto carpet experts can help you explore the perfect Berber style in our E Holland, OH showroom that will work perfectly in your high-traffic areas!
+Our Carpets by Otto carpet experts can help you explore the perfect Berber style in our Toledo, OH showroom that will work perfectly in your high-traffic areas!